dimkr/tootik/README.md

 Users are authenticated using TLS client certificates; see [Gemini protocol specification](https://gemini.circumlunar.space/docs/specification.html) for more details.
 The following pages require authentication:

+* /users shows the number of incoming posts by date.
-* /users shows a list of posts by followed users and posts sent to the authenticated user.
+* /users/inbox shows a list of posts by followed users and posts sent to the authenticated user.
 * /users/register creates a new user.
 * /users/follows shows a list of followed users, ordered by activity.
 * /users/resolve looks up federated user *user@domain* or local user *user*.